-- 37. Contact and speak privately to: my caseworker, attorneys, ad litems, probation officer, court appointed special advocate (CASA), and Disability Rights of Texas at any time. - 38.
-Go to court hearings and speak to the judge, including talking to the judge about where I am living and what I like to see happen to me and my family.
+38. Contact and speak privately to: my caseworker, attorneys, ad litems, probation officer, court appointed special advocate (CASA), and Disability Rights of Texas.

+39. Go to court hearings and speak to the judge, including talking to the judge about where I am living and what I like to see happen to me and my family.